lucassha/AWS/Terminology/README.md

 **Simple Storage Service (S3)** - organizes content in buckets.
 You can store video files, backups, mp3s, html, css, js, ANYTHING.
 The size can range from 0 bytes to 5 TBs.

 **Identity and Access Mgmt (IAM)** - allows you to restrict permissions to specific buckets (list, upload/delete, view permissions)

+**RDS** - relational database that offers most standard services (MySQL, PostgreSQL, etc.).
+It basically takes away the administrative services associated with a database.